 Being able to walk puts your dog into the yellow (mildly-affected) part of the clinical grading scale.
-This is quite a diverse group.
+This is quite a varied group.
 Some dogs have a painful back but can walk fairly normally.
 Others find it difficult to walk but are able to do so without any support from a sling.
-They might stagger like a drunken sailor, place paws on the floor upside-down now and again, or move with paws crossed over.
+They might stagger like a drunk person, place paws on the floor upside-down now and again, or move with paws crossed over.

 Treatment options for dogs who can walk

-Non-surgical treatment: For dogs who are able to walk, good-quality non-surgical treatment is usually the most sensible option to start with.
+Non-surgical treatment: For dogs who can walk, good-quality non-surgical treatment is usually the most sensible option to start with.
 This is true even if the dog is quite wobbly when walking.
-These dogs have a very good chance of doing well without an operation Davies & Sharp 1983, Levine et al 2007, Mann et al 2007.
-If the dog’s condition deteriorates, if he fails to improve over several weeks, or perhaps if the problem keeps recurring, then referral for surgery may however become the best option.
+These dogs have a very good chance of doing well without an operation Levine et al 2007, Mann et al 2007, Sedlacek et al 2022.
+If the dog’s condition deteriorates, if they fail to improve over several weeks, or perhaps if the problem keeps recurring, referral for surgery may however become the best option.

 Non-surgical treatment mostly involves home care, though treatment may be started on an in-patient basis (see below).
-The aim of non-surgical treatment is to keep the dog as comfortable, strong and coordinated as possible while preventing any rushing about (running and jumping may be risky).
+The aim of non-surgical treatment is to keep the dog as comfortable, strong and coordinated as possible while preventing any rushing about, running and jumping.
 Your dog will need a recovery area (typically a crate or pen) and a routine involving gradual increase of controlled exercise as supervised by your vet or physiotherapist.
-For further information about home care for these dogs, click here.

 Recurrence of IVDD clinical signs is quite common after initially recovery, so you may find yourself back at the clinic months or even years later.

 Spinal operation plus aftercare: Surgery is available for dogs who can walk and usually has a very good eventual outcome.
-Do however bear in mind that many of these dogs have a reasonable chance of recovering without an operation.
-And not every spinal operation is a success: some mildly-affected dogs ( grades 1 and 2) have been reported to be unable to walk for a couple of weeks after spinal surgery (i.e. they get worse for a while) and, unfortunately, a tiny percentage of dogs deteriorate badly after surgery Aikawa et al 2012.
+Bear in mind though that these dogs usually have a very good chance of recovering without an operation.
+And not every spinal operation is a success: some mildly-affected dogs ( grades 1 and 2) have been reported to be unable to walk for a couple of weeks after spinal surgery (i.e. they get worse for a while) and, unfortunately, a tiny percentage of dogs deteriorate badly after surgery Aikawa et al 2012

-If your dog can walk and you’re considering an operation, then discuss these issues with your surgeon who will help you make an informed decision.
-Spinal surgery should reduce the risk of the IVDD signs coming back, though the problem does still recur in many dogs.
+If your dog can walk and you’re considering an operation, discuss these issues with your surgeon who will help you make an informed decision.
+Some types of spinal surgery can reduce the risk of the IVDD signs coming back, though the problem does still recur in many dogs.

 Is treatment an emergency?

-If your dog has IVDD but is able to walk, then he is unlikely to need an operation on an emergency basis.
-However, he should be seen as soon as possible by your vet for assessment and prescription of painkillers.
+If your dog has IVDD but is able to walk, they are unlikely to need an operation on an emergency basis.
+However, they should be seen as soon as possible by your vet for assessment and prescription of painkillers.
 Ask for the next available appointment.

 Do ask to speak to a vet straight away if your dog seems to be getting worse and worse.
 A few cases deteriorate and may need more urgent help.